St Kilda - Central

 Recent residential development output has been above average within St Kilda - Central when compared nationally

-St Kilda - Central has averaged approximately 101 new dwelling approvals per year.
-Development approval data is provided by the Australian Bureau of Statistics on a financial year basis, with 505 dwellings approved over the past five financial years between FY-21 and FY-25, including zero approvals so far in FY-26.
-On average, approximately 0.1 new residents per year are associated with each dwelling constructed during these years.
-This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and allowing for population growth beyond current forecasts.
+St Kilda - Central has averaged approximately 101 new dwelling approvals per year over the past five financial years, totalling 505 homes.
+As of FY26, 0 approvals have been recorded.
+Between FY21 and FY25, an average of 0.1 new residents was associated with each dwelling constructed.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

-The average construction cost value of new properties is $652,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-In FY-26, approximately $3.8 million in commercial development approvals have been recorded, demonstrating the area's primarily residential nature.
-Compared to Greater Melbourne, St Kilda - Central has around two-thirds the rate of new dwelling approvals per person and ranks among the 81st percentile of areas assessed nationally.
+The average construction cost value of new properties is $912,000, indicating a focus on the premium segment.
+In FY26, $3.8 million in commercial development approvals have been recorded, reflecting the area's primarily residential nature.
+Compared to Greater Melbourne, St Kilda - Central has around two-thirds the rate of new dwelling approvals per person and ranks among the 81st percentile nationally based on areas assessed.
 Recent building activity consists entirely of attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development